lastweek/linux-xperf-4.19.44/README.md

 ## Purpose

-We try to measure the user/kernel space crossing overhead.
-By crossing, we meant the pure crossing overhead excluding all general kernel assembly glue code.
-In this repo, we use x86 page fault exception as our wheel to get that.
+This repo is slighly hacked linux kernel that can be used to measure user and kernel space crossing latencies in CPU cycles.
+Crossing meant ring level change within CPU, e.g., SYSCALL, interrupt, or exceptions.

+This repo only measure the crossing overhead of page fault, which should be similar to all other exceptions within x86 IDT tables.
+Syscall crossing overhead is not measured, but can be measured in a similar fashion.

 But do note, the numbers reported by this repo slightly larger than the real crossing overhead because some instructions are needed in between